particle-iot/docs/src/content/firmware/tracker-edge/tracker-edge-firmware.md

 {{> sso}}

+## Configuration

+The configuration schema specifies all of the elements that can be cloud-configured via the [Particle console](https://console.particle.io/).
+The panels vary depending on whether the product is a Tracker One or Monitor One product.
+You can also customize the panels with options specific to your product.

+For more information about the console settings, see [device fleet settings](/getting-started/console/console/#device-fleet-settings).

 ## Using off-the-shelf releases

 Your Tracker device is pre-configured with Tracker Edge firmware that you can use out of the box with no flashing of firmware necessary.